 Veterinary Technology - 2 Year Program

-The Veterinary Technology program at Apex College of Veterinary Technology is designed as a 2-year comprehensive progression of courses that give graduates the knowledge and skill required to perform the technical work required of a successful Veterinary Technician - A.A.S. in Veterinary Technology.
+The Veterinary Technology program at Apex College of Veterinary Technology is designed as a 2-year comprehensive progression of courses that give graduates the knowledge and skill required to perform the technical work required of a successful Veterinary Technician.

 Want a quick answer to common questions about the Veterinary Technology program?